Fashion-Man/ECE-9609-9069/README.md

 txtUserId = getRequestString("UserId");
 txtSQL = "SELECT * FROM Users WHERE UserId = " + txtUserId;
 ```
 If there is nothing can avoid the user enter the "smart" input, then the user can enter:

 User ID: " or ""="

 Password: " or ""="

-The code at the server will create a valid SQL statement like this:
+A valid SQL statement will be created:
 ```SQL
 SELECT * FROM Users WHERE Name ="" or ""="" AND Pass ="" or ""=""
 ```
+This SQL statement will return all usernames and corresponding passwords.

 ## References